microsoft/hlsl-specs/proposals/NNNN-disallow-inout-explicit-convs.md

 ```
 https://godbolt.org/z/evMbq39nf

-The proposal is that in Clang all explicit casts be disallowed for inout
-parameters, because inout parameters require an LValue and CStyle
-casts do not produce LValues.

-## Motivation

-It is inconsistent in DXC which C Style casts are allowed to produce LValues
-for an inout parameter.

 ## Proposed solution

-The proposed solution is to disallow all explicit casts for inout parameters.
+The proposed solution is that in Clang all explicit casts be disallowed
+for inout parameters.